bobschrag/token-matcher/README.md

   tokens as possible to each tm-var when processing templates from left to right.

-- Most general is the function `matches` that returns either `nil` or, in a two-element vector...
+- `match-details` is like `match` but returns either `nil` or a two-element vector including...

+  - The result as from `match`

+  - A vector of assertions that were added, ephemerally, to `*kind-assertions*`, to realize the result.
+We leave it up to you/your application to add these assertions as warranted.

-  - A set of either all matches or up to a specified number of matches
+- Most general is the function `matches` that returns a set of either all results as from `match-details` or up to a specified number of such results.

-  - A version of `*kind-instances*` as augmented (per annotated *vars with attribute `:type`) locally during matching.

   Our intuition is that applications will require either...

-  - A single match if it exists (`match` should suffice.)
+  - A single match if it exists (`match` or `match-details` should suffice.)

   - All matches.
 (Use `matches` with no limit.)